tensorflow/swift/docs/DesignOverview.md

 print(images.shape) // (50000, 784)            print(images.shape)
 ```

-As you can see, the syntax here is very close: the major differences are that Swift requires values to be declared before use, and that we decided to put [Python builtins functions](https://docs.python.org/3/library/functions.html) like `import`, `type`, `slice`, etc under a `Python.` namespace (to avoid cluttering the global scope).
+As you can see, the syntax here is very close: the major differences are that Swift requires values to be declared before use, and that we decided to put [Python builtin functions](https://docs.python.org/3/library/functions.html) like `import`, `type`, `slice`, etc under a `Python.` namespace (to avoid cluttering the global scope).
 This doesn’t require SWIG or any other wrappers, so it is super easy to use.

 This feature is accomplished without making Python specific changes to the compiler or language - it is completely implemented in the [Python.swift file](https://github.com/google/swift/blob/tensorflow/stdlib/public/Python/Python.swift).
 This means that we can use the same techniques to directly integrate with other dynamic language runtimes (e.g. Javascript, Ruby, etc) if it becomes important in the future.
 Python support is also completely independent of the other TensorFlow and automatic differentiation logic we’re building in the rest of the project.
 It is a generally useful extension to the Swift ecosystem that can stand alone, useful for server side development or anything else that wants to interoperate with existing Python APIs.